cicsdev/cics-java-liberty-restapp/README.md

 To import the sample into Eclipse either
 1. Clone the repository using your IDEs support, such as the Eclipse Git plugin,**or**
-2. Use the **File > Import > Existing Projects into Workspace** wizard and select the expanded zip archive directory as the root directory.
+2. Download the zip archive and use the **File > Import > Existing Projects into Workspace** wizard and select the expanded zip archive directory as the root directory.
 Ensure you check "Search for nested projects", and do not select **Copy projects into workspace**

 The sample comes pre-configured for use with a JDK 1.8 and CICS TS V5.5 Libraries for Java EE & Jakarta EE 8.
-When you initially import the project to your IDE, if your IDE is not configured for Java 17, or does not have CICS Explorer SDK installed with the correct Target Platform set, you might experience local project compile errors.
+When you initially import the project into your IDE, if your IDE is not configured for Java 17, or does not have CICS Explorer SDK installed with the correct Target Platform set, you might experience local project compile errors.

 To resolve build issues: